 | Practice Description: |

 Mr. Kinnally concentrates in general and commercial litigation, immigration and citizenship and administrative, environmental and local government law.
-He has been recognized by his peers as among the top five percent of all Illinois lawyers in commercial litigation (Leading Lawyers) and general litigation (Super Lawyers) and has received the highest peer rating for skill and integrity.
+He has been recognized by his peers as among the top 5 percent of all Illinois lawyers in commercial litigation (Leading Lawyers) and general litigation (Super Lawyers) and has received the highest peer rating for skill and integrity.
 He has been singled out statewide for his excellence in the general practice of law (Tradition of Excellence Award).
 He is past President of the KCBA and has been named by the Illinois Supreme Court to several statewide boards and commissions.
-Since 2015, he has served as an appointed member of the Committee on Civil Jury Instructionis.
+Since 2015, he has served as an appointed member of the Committee on Civil Jury Instructions.
 His current term expires at the end of 2020.
 He is a respected, skilled and tenacious advocate sought after by lawyers, businesses and individuals alike.

 Notable Cases and Results: